chinapedia/wikipedia.abstract.en/Page/Sydney_Swans.md

 Mascot

-Swans_mascot.jpgThe Sydney Swans' mascot for the AFL's Mascot Manor is Syd 'Swannie' Skilton.
+The Sydney Swans' mascot for the AFL's Mascot Manor is Syd 'Swannie' Skilton.
 He is named after Swans legend Bob Skilton.
 The actual mascot at Sydney's home games is, however, still known as _Cyggy_ (as in cygnet).

 Home ground